Varicose & Spider Vein Treatment Services

 Sclerotherapy is a common treatment for venous insufficiency.
 A member of our team injects sclerosant, which is a salt solution, into damaged veins.
 This destroys the vein, which is then reabsorbed by your body.

-We typically use sclerotherapy for small or medium veins, but sometimes it’s suitable for larger veins.
+We typically use sclerotherapy treatment for small or medium veins, but sometimes it’s suitable for larger veins.
 This may require the use of a catheter.

 Patients often request radiofrequency ablation, commonly called RFA, because it’s a minimally invasive procedure with a quick recovery time.
 We use thermal energy to close affected veins, and these veins are eventually reabsorbed by your body.